Azure/cortana-intelligence-predictive-maintenance-aerospace/Technical Deployment Guide/README.md

 <br>
 This section describes how to set up Power BI dashboard to visualize your real-time data from Azure Stream Analytics (hot path), as well as batch prediction results from Azure machine learning (cold path).

-# Pre-requisites:
+#### Pre-requisites:

 1. Download and install the free software [Power BI desktop](https://powerbi.microsoft.com/documentation/powerbi-desktop-get-the-desktop/).
-In this solution, Power BI connects to the Azure SQL database (provisioned in Section 6) as its data source, where the prediction results are stored.
-You must successfully complete Section 6 to proceed in this section.
+In this solution, Power BI connects to the Azure SQL database [provisioned in Section 7](#section-7-deploy-azure-sql-server-and-database) as its data source, where the prediction results are stored.
+You must successfully complete [Section 7](#section-7-deploy-azure-sql-server-and-database) to proceed in this section.
 2. Access to &quot;PredictiveMaintenanceAerospace.pbix&quot; in the &quot;Power BI template&quot; directory in the downloaded repository.
 This file contains some seed data so that you may create the Power BI dashboard right away.
-3. To setup Power BI dashboard in the hot path, you must have already completed Step 8 and successfully deployed the Datasets in Azure Data factory.
+3. To setup Power BI dashboard in the hot path, you must have already completed [Section 9](#section-9-deploy-azure-data-factory) and successfully deployed the Datasets in Azure Data factory.

 ### **Setup Dashboard for Cold path**